|

 most reader's responses were quite inspirational and filled with

+hope.
 We expect this year's aspects to perpetuate the continued polarization

 that we have seen in recent years.
 We will see more of "us vs. them" talk